 Eating kale throughout the day can be beneficial for achieving better sleep at night.

-3. Kale Is High In Fiber
+3. High In Fiber

 Kale is one of the most nutrient-dense vegetables available, and one of its main benefits is that it is high in fiber.

-Fiber is an important component of any diet as it provides numerous health benefits.
+Fiber is an important component of any diet, as it provides numerous health benefits.

-Not only does fiber help with digestion, but it also helps to reduce cholesterol levels and can even boost weight loss efforts.
+Not only does fiber help with digestion, but it also helps reduce cholesterol levels and can even boost weight loss efforts.

 Fiber is an important part of keeping your digestive system healthy because it makes it easier for food to move through the body and keeps you regular.